georgekjolly/BerkelyAIandML-PA-2/README.md

 **Transmission Type:** Manual and automatic transmissions can influence price, with automatic generally commanding a premium in many markets.
 Region: The geographical location of the car plays a significant role in pricing, as demand can vary by area.

-Model Overview
+**Model Overview**

 Two key models were employed to predict used car prices:

 **Ridge Regression:** This model performed well in predicting the price, utilizing polynomial transformations of the features to capture non-linear relationships in the data.
-The optimal Ridge model had a polynomial degree of 4 and an alpha of 100.
+The optimal Ridge model had a polynomial degree of 5 and an alpha of 1000.

 **Linear Regression:** A simpler approach was also employed, using linear regression with the same polynomial degree and yielding similar results to Ridge regression.
 This suggests that a linear model is sufficiently capturing the relationship between the features and price, but regularization in Ridge helped avoid overfitting.